 Abstract

 When adults see a picture of an object, they automatically process how big it typically is in the real world (Konkle & Oliva, 2012a).
-Recent evidence suggests that the visual system can use mid-level perceptual features, including curvature and texture, to automatically process whether something is big or small in the real world (Long et al., 2016; Long, Konkle, & Alvarez, 2015).
 How much experience is needed for this automatic size processing to emerge?
-Here, we ask whether preschoolers show these same signatures of automatic size processing.
+Here, we ask whether preschoolers show this same signature of automatic size processing.
 We showed 3- and 4-year-olds displays with two pictures of objects and asked them to touch the picture that was smaller on the screen.
 Critically, the relative visual sizes of the objects could either be congruent with their relative real-world sizes (e.g., a small picture of a shoe next to a big picture of a car) or incongruent with their relative real-world sizes (e.g., a big picture of a shoe next to a small picture of a car).
 Across two experiments, we found that preschoolers were worse at making visual size judgments on incongruent trials, suggesting that real-world size was automatically activated and interfered with their performance.
 In a third experiment, we found that adults and 4-year-olds showed similar Size-Stroop effects across the same pairs of big and small objects.
 Furthermore, whether 4-year-olds recognized the pictured objects did not influence the magnitude of the Size-Stroop effect the objects generated, suggesting that the perceptual features of these objects were sufficient to trigger the processing of real-world size information.
-Thus, these results suggest that, by 3–4 years of age, children automatically extract real-world size information from depicted objects; real-world size is encoded in children’s perceptual representations of objects by the preschool years.
+Thus, these results suggest that, by 3–4 years of age, children automatically extract real-world size information from depicted objects.

 Introduction

-The representations of the typical sizes of objects enter into human mental life in many ways—from participating in computations of spatial layout (in their role in specifying the objects distance from us) to providing the standards for the application of words like “big” and “small” (a small car is smaller than average for cars, but nonetheless much larger than a large cup).
-In our everyday lives, the physical size of an object determines how we can interact with it.
-We navigate around big objects (e.g., cars, tables) and pick up small objects with our hands (e.g., cups, keys).
-By adulthood, this distinction between small manipulable objects (roughly, smaller than a breadbox or a table lamp) and large objects we navigate around (roughly, chair size or larger) as classes plays a systematic role in organizing both our perceptual and neural representations of inanimate objects.
+The representations of the typical sizes of objects enter into human mental life in many ways—from participating in computations of spatial layout (in their role in specifying objects’ distance from us) to providing the standards for the application of words like “big” and “small” (a small car is smaller than average for cars, but nonetheless much larger than a large cup).
+Further, in our everyday lives, the physical size of an object constrains how we can interact with it.
+We tend to pick up small objects with our hands (e.g., cups, keys) but we need to navigate around big objects (e.g., couches, tables).
+Interestingly, by adulthood, this particular distinction between small manipulable objects (roughly, smaller than a breadbox or a table lamp) and large objects we navigate around (roughly, chair size or larger) as classes plays a systematic role in organizing both our perceptual and neural representations of inanimate objects ( Long, Konkle, Cohen, & Alvarez, 2016; Konkle & Oliva, 2012a).